AdventureLookup/AdventureLookup/README.md

 ```
 php vendor/symfony/phpunit-bridge/bin/simple-phpunit --testsuite functional
 ```
-Browser tests require PhantomJS as well as the application running in the test environment.
+Browser tests require Google Chrome with remote debugging enabled as well as the application running in the test environment.
-To do that, execute `bash scripts/start-phantomjs.sh` *once* before executing the tests.
+To do that, execute `bash scripts/prepare-browser-tests.sh` *once* before executing the tests.
 There is no need to call the script again until you reboot.
 Then execute the following to run the browser tests:
 ```
 php vendor/symfony/phpunit-bridge/bin/simple-phpunit --testsuite browser